-Written comments could have been emailed to brandon.hunzicker@wisconsin.gov or mailed to P.O.
+Written comments may be emailed to brandon.hunzicker@wisconsin.gov.
+While email is preferred, comments can also be mailed to P.O.
 Box 7984, Madison, WI 53703-7984.
 The deadline to submit comments concerning the Economic Impact Statement was May 8.
-The notice of a public hearing provided a deadline of June 12, 2024, to submit comments concerning the rule text.
+The notice of a public hearing provides a deadline of June 12, 2024, to submit comments concerning the rule text.